Maryville High School (Missouri): Athletics

 The school's original colors were red and white.
-When Northwest Missouri State University opened in 1905, the college colors were also red and white.
+When Northwest Missouri State University opened in 1905, the college colors were red and white.
 The college changed its colors to green and white.
-The high school later changed its colors to green and gold.
-Maryville High School football games were played initially by the school at First and Vine, from 1953 to 1962 were played at the football field at Beal Park east of the municipal swimming pool (now the Aquatics Center); and then mostly at Bearcat Stadium from 1963 to 1975 on the college campus.
-In the late 1976 the high school began playing its football games in a stadium on its own campus which has been nicknamed the "Hound Pound".
+The high school later changed its colors to green and white and then to green and gold.
+Maryville High School football games were played initially by the school at First and Vine, from 1953 to 1962 were played at the football field at Beal Park east of the municipal swimming pool (now the Aquatics Center) and then mostly at Bearcat Stadium from 1963 to 1975 on the college campus.
+In late 1976 the high school began playing its football games in a stadium on its own campus which has been nicknamed the "Hound Pound".

-Since 1962 Maryville has played in the Midland Empire Conference.
-From 1937-1962 it played in the Northwest Missouri Conference.
+Since 1962, Maryville has played in the Midland Empire Conference.
+From 1937–1962 it played in the Northwest Missouri Conference.